check-spelling/quetzal1-telemetry/README.md

 1. [telemetry](./telemetry/): contains all the telemetry for Quetzal-1.
 For an explanation of each variable, see [the README](./telemetry/README.md) within this directory.
 2. [photos](./photos/): contains all the photos downloaded from Quetzal-1.
 For background information on each image, as well as an interesting story on our journey towards photos of the Central American region during Hurricane Iota, see [the README](./photos/README.md) within this directory.
-3. [media](./media/): contains miscellanous images used throughout this repository.
+3. [media](./media/): contains miscellaneous images used throughout this repository.

 ## Visualizing this data